JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 ## TODO:

 - add information about what can be patched by Gradle IntelliJ Plugin (+ links to its docs)
-- add missing stuff:
-  - paid/freemium plugin attributes
-  - idea-plugin@require-restart
-  - category element
 - links to code sample plugin.xml files?
 - resolve content duplication, e.g., extensions point attributes are described in the [](plugin_extension_points.md#declaring-extension-points) section

-[//]: # (TODO: when we backlink to related topic&#40;s&#41; maybe we could use same format as we have in custom language tutorial "Reference: [link]" always in same position for element and separated from textual description)
+- when we backlink to related topic(s) maybe we could use same format as we have in custom language tutorial "Reference: [link]" always in same position for element and separated from textual description)